JindongJiang/GNM/README.md

 }
 ```

-Thank you!

 ## Additional comments

-* We didn't fix the random seed when generating the samples, so it is very difficult to generation the exact images we provided in `generation` directory, but feel free to generate more using the pretrained models and the jupyter notebook.
+* We didn't fix the random seed when generating the samples, so it is very difficult to generation the exact same images we provided in [generations](generations/) directory, but feel free to generate more using the pretrained models and the jupyter notebook.
 * This project uses [YACS -- Yet Another Configuration System](https://github.com/rbgirshick/yacs), which is a very nice configuration library for arguments management, please also check their repo for more information.
 * The `README.md` template is partially taken from [G-SWM](https://github.com/zhixuan-lin/G-SWM) and [SCALOR](https://github.com/JindongJiang/SCALOR)